cbare/cbare.github.io/_drafts/ai-and-medicine.md

 categories: machine-learning deep-learning health-tech
 ---

-The practice of medicine entails constantly making fast high-stakes decisions based on incomplete and uncertain information.
+The practice of medicine entails quickly making high-stakes decisions based on incomplete and uncertain information.
 Somewhat belatedly, medicine is getting to the point where there's enough machine-readable data to start applying algorithms that learn from data.
 At the same time, the algorithms are racing ahead.

 For medicine, at least the parts visible to public, the human-in-the-loop approach is going to be a lot more palatable for some time to come.
 Machines may outperform humans at tasks like staging cancer from lung x-rays.
 Humans remain better at the metacognition tasks, like "hey, this is an image of the wrong patient's lung" or "hey, this is an image of the exam room floor."